Face Mask Requirements

 - Keep your mask/covering stored in a paper bag when not in use.

 - Cloth face masks should be replaced immediately if soiled, damaged (e.g., ripped, punctured), or visibly contaminated.

 - Best Practice: Maintain seven disposable masks and seven paper bags labeled with the days of the week.
 Wear the Monday mask on Monday, wash it, and then store it in the Monday bag until the following week, etc.

 When You Can Take Your Mask Off

-- When you are alone or with your roommate in a confined room such as your residence hall room (all persons, including those living there, should wear a mask when any visitor is present) or, for employees, your office (this does not include shared environments/offices)
+- When alone or with your roommate in a confined room such as your residence hall room (all persons, including those living there, should wear a mask when any visitor is present) or, for employees, your office (this does not include shared environments/offices)

-- When you are actively eating or drinking (masks should be worn when you are getting your food/drinks and as soon as you have finished eating)
+- When actively eating or drinking (masks should be worn when you are getting your food/drinks and as soon as you have finished eating)

 - When lecturing (face shields must be worn while actively lecturing without a mask)

 If you are not vaccinated and a health issue prevents you from wearing a mask, please contact Health Services (firstname.lastname@example.org, 610.902.8400) or Human Resources (email@example.com, 610.902.8760).